 The Daniel Morton and Laura Dill Morton Scholarship was established in 2016 to provide an award annually to an outstanding student/trainee with an interest in toxicologic pathology.
-Students with a DVM or equivalent degree enrolled in a graduate or residency program who demonstrate commitment to toxicologic pathology and high potential for a successful career in this field are encouraged to apply.
-Applicants must submit a personal statement describing current research activities, interests and activities related to toxicologic pathology, and professional goals, two professional letters of recommendation with one letter from her/his academic advisor, and Curriculum Vitae.
+Students with a DVM or equivalent degree enrolled in a full-time graduate or residency program who demonstrate commitment to toxicologic pathology and high potential for a successful career in this field are encouraged to apply.
+Applicants must submit a personal statement describing current research activities, interests and activities related to toxicologic pathology, and professional goals, two professional letters of recommendation with one letter from their academic advisor, and Curriculum Vitae.

-Young Investigator Awards (1st, $750; 2nd $500; 3rd, $250) will also be presented at the STP Annual Meeting for the top three student poster abstracts.
+Young Investigator Awards (1st, $750; 2nd $500; 3rd, $250) will also be presented at the STP Annual Symposium for the top three student poster abstracts.
 When you submit an abstract online, please check the appropriate box to indicate your interest in applying for the Young Investigator Award.
 Applicants will receive instructions about the selection process and poster judging times via email.

-STP Modular Course Student Travel Award Application
+STP Modular Course Student Travel Grant Application

 The Charles Capen Trainee Award given by the International Academy of Toxicologic Pathology (IATP) and the Society of Toxicologic Pathology (STP) recognizes Dr. Charles Capen and his legacy as a researcher, teacher, and mentor to the pathology and toxicology communities spanning more than four decades.
-Dr. Capen was recognized worldwide as an exceptional leader in veterinary and biomedical research.
-He was a highly regarded mentor to numerous graduate students and postdoctoral scientists.
-His students and trainees are now leaders throughout academia, government and industry.

 IATP was established in 1999.
 Its purpose is to recognize and accredit toxicologic pathologists whose work affects the public welfare throughout the world.
 Fellows of IATP are scientists who have achieved expert status in the practice of toxicologic pathology through scientific leadership and innovation which benefits society and their profession.
 Accreditation in IATP is based on formal training in pathology, demonstrated achievement, proven ability, continuing practice and expertise.
 Agencies, universities and other organizations regularly seek out IATP Fellows to serve as guest lecturers, panel experts, and consultants.
 For more information on IATP please visit the IATP website.

 |Award Recipient Attends

-STP Annual Meeting
+STP Annual Symposium

 |Abstract Submission Deadline

 (Through ACVP Website)